Ad-White/my-vehicle-history/TESTING.md

 - Bug 4:

 Bug 4 relates to Bug 3.
-Whilst conducting tests of each page using the WAVE accessability tool.
+Whilst conducting tests of each page using the WAVE accessibility tool.
 It was brought to my attention that the problem I had with Bug 3, also effected the result associated with regards to assisted technology.
 The link didn't move as different pages were viewed.
 I tried many attempts to fix this.
 The most successful being through taking a similar approach to Bug 3.
 This did seem to work, when inspecting the page source.
 As the `aria-current` page did change and track itself correctly.
 However, when re-running WAVE tests it still showed as an issue and threw errors in HTML testing as well.
 Not happy!
 I conducted more research and after some time it occured to me to try what I have now implemented.
 As in replace the `else '' `, with `else 'false' `.
 This has fixed the HTML errors I was recieving.
 Yet I am still getting a warning with the WAVE test results.

 - Bug 5:

 This bug was something I had noticed on my mobile device.
 With an open tab, alongside all my other tabs.
 If I had left the site whilst signed in, and later return.
 I was recieving the error shown below.
-I expected it to have something to do with loosing the cookie for the signed in user?
+I expected it to have something to do with losing the cookie for the signed in user?
 I have taken the course of action to apply a `try` `except` clause around the sign_in function with the hope that the user will be re-directed to the Sign_In page.

 ![screenshot](documentation/key_error.png)